crcx/retroforth/doc/RETRO-Book.md

 This list may be revised in the future.
 The only guaranteed stable indentifier is 0000 for generic output.

-## Trivia

-There are 810,000 possible combinations of instructions.
-Only 73 are used in the implementation of RETRO.

 # Internals: Interface Layers